0xSiddharth/telefi-staging/README.md

 2. Connect your Wallet
 3. Share payment request to your Friend
 ----
-Friend gets notified of a payment request.
+1. Friend gets notified of a payment request.
-Friend taps on payment request and Opens @TelePay Bot on TG Friend connects wallet, reviews terms and signs transaction
+2. Friend taps on payment request and opens @TelePay Bot on TG
+3. Friend connects wallet, reviews terms and signs transaction

 # Learn more